sensorium/Mozzi/learn/hints/index.markdown

 ---

+## Cool code

+* In updateAudio() you can store "submixes" in variables, to eventually make the return line easier to read and troubleshoot.
+(Thanks to Charles Peck for this tip).

+___

 ## Listening and analysing

 * A computer line-in works well for listening, and some good tools to record or